aswin1689/FAANG-InterviewPrep-FrontEnd/ApproachAndPatterns.md

 ## String
 * Two pointer technique - palindrome
-* If the order of characters within the string matters, so HashMaps are usually not helpful.
+* If the order of characters within the string matters, `HashMaps` are usually not helpful.
 * When a question is about counting the number of palindromes, a common trick is to have two pointers that move outward, away from the middle.
 Note that palindromes can be even or odd length.
 For each middle pivot position, you need to check it twice: Once that includes the character and once without the character.
 * For substrings, you can terminate early once there is no match.
 For subsequences, use dynamic programming as there are overlapping subproblems.
-* sliding window - find all anagrams
-* If we need to find substring among set of strings, we use `hashmap` or `trie`.
 * For most substring problem, we are given a string and need to find a substring of it which satisfy some restrictions.
 A general way is to use a `hashmap` assisted with `two pointers`.
 <details>
    <summary>algorithm to solve substring problems</summary>